Darchrow42/Blender-Rand-Addon/README.md

-V1.0 of the Rand Blender ad- on.
+V1.0 of the Rand Blender add-on.

 A rather simple add-on that lets you scale and rotate objects randomly.
 You can choose which axis is affected using the check boxes, as well as set a range for the randomization.